Operation Overlord: Technology

 After the disastrous Dieppe Raid in August 1942, the Allies developed new technologies for Overlord.
 To supplement the preliminary offshore bombardment and aerial assaults, some of the landing craft were equipped with artillery and anti-tank guns to provide close supporting fire.
 The Allies had decided not to immediately attack any of the heavily protected French ports and two artificial ports, called Mulberry harbours, were designed by COSSAC planners.
 Each assembly consisted of a floating outer breakwater, inner concrete caissons (called Phoenix breakwaters) and several floating piers.
 The Mulberry harbours were supplemented by blockship shelters (codenamed "Gooseberries").
 With the expectation that fuel would be difficult or impossible to obtain on the continent, the Allies built a "Pipe-Line Under The Ocean" (PLUTO).
 Specially developed pipes 3 in in diameter were to be laid under the Channel from the Isle of Wight to Cherbourg by D-Day plus 18.
-Technical problems and the delay in capturing Cherbourg meant the pipeline was not operational until 22 September.
+Because of technical problems and the delay in capturing Cherbourg, the pipeline was not operational until 22 September.
 A second line was laid from Dungeness to Boulogne in late October.

 The British built specialised tanks, nicknamed Hobart's Funnies, to deal with conditions expected during the Normandy campaign.
 Developed under the supervision of Major-General Percy Hobart, these were modified M4 Sherman and Churchill tanks.
 Examples include the Sherman Crab tank (equipped with a mine flail), the Churchill Crocodile (a flame-throwing tank), and the Armoured Ramp Carrier, which other tanks could use as a bridge to scale sea-walls or to overcome other obstacles.
 In some areas, the beaches consisted of a soft clay that could not support the weight of tanks.
 The Bobbin tank unrolled matting over the soft surface, leaving it behind as a route for ordinary tanks.
 The Assault Vehicle Royal Engineers (AVRE) was a Churchill tank modified for many combat engineering tasks, including laying bridges; it was armed with a demolition gun that could fire large charges into pillboxes.
 The Duplex-Drive tank (DD tank), another design developed by Hobart's group, was a self-propelled amphibious tank kept afloat using a waterproof canvas screen inflated with compressed air.
-These tanks were easily swamped, and on D-Day, many sank before reaching the shore, especially at Omaha.
+These tanks were easily swamped and, on D-Day, many sank before reaching the shore, especially at Omaha.